 Moreover, velvet is a high performance fabric.
 If cleaned and looked after according to the manufacturer’s instructions, it will prove to be worthy of your investment.
 (Never wipe it clean with water or its pile will flatten).
 It wears well, it is thick and durable, yet susceptible to crushing or matting over time; but that is considered as an attribute that comes with its aging – its patina.

 Most definitely.
 As outlined in my interior trends 2020 report, velvet is and will continue its trending streak for many years to come.
 As a matter of fact, the Series 7 dining chair by Fritz Hansen with its discernible statement curves has released it in velvet as part of Fritz Hansen’s SS20 collection.
 I think that’s a pretty good indication that velvet is still very much in high demand.

-Ways to use velvet in decorating
+Ways to decorate in velvet

 Gaufrage velvet in a vintage chair, or burnout velvet for drapes, figured velvet for throw pillows are some of the less conventional ways to use velvet in your home decor.
 Some may argue that these looks may give out a dated aesthetic.
 I see their point, but it would not be fair to make it a rule.
 One thing is for sure – they are definitely much harder to pull off, but are worth looking into.

 On the other hand, printed velvet is another option to consider that works well for a vast spectrum of styles, including urban eclectic, with a lot less effort.
 It is mostly encountered in accent chairs.
 (See image above).
 And finally, there is crushed velvet.
 This is the one type I like the least, mostly because its sheen is a bit disturbing.
 Too much of it can look cheesy before you blink twice.
 So beware of how and where you use it.

 Afterthoughts on decorating in velvet